Let’s put the children first

 We have a K-12 school system in Florida that could be better.
 That demands the governor and legislature’s attention.
 That’s what we should be arguing about.
 How does Florida create a top-five K-12 system?
 Let’s argue about something important.

-Instead, we are treated to a circus atmosphere at school board meetings and no concrete goal or plan by the state government to create top-tier schools.
+Instead, we are treated to a circus atmosphere and no concrete goal or plan by the state government to create top-tier schools.
 Not long ago, school board meetings were about as exciting and controversial as taking a breath of air.
 Do you know what was more exciting than a typical school board meeting?
-Anything.

 I am so disappointed in the people on the radical left and the radical right with their secondary causes filling up school board time.
 I just want to yell out, “go home!”